filakhtov/gentoo-use-docs/dev-lang/python.md

 Perform signature verification of the upstream source code archive before extracting it and building the package.

 It is safe to disable this flag.

-### wininst
-Enabling the flag will install a set of Windows binaries (`wininst-*.exe`) that are necessary to build self-extracting installers for Windows machines using, for example `python setup.py bdist_wininst`.

-This flag can be safely disabled unless aforementioned behavior is required.

 ### xml
 Enables the `_elementtree`, the `pyexpat` and the dependent Python modules.
 This provides an ability to handle XML files in Python scripts.